Mantel Mount | December 23, 2024

 The 3 Most Popular Variants of the VESA Mounting Standard

-VESA MIS-E, C compliant displays are equipped with a 200 x 100mm rectangular hole pattern.
-M4 screws are used to attach the mount to mid-sized displays that weigh less than 50lbs (23kg).
+This type of compliant displays are equipped with a 200 x 100mm rectangular hole pattern.
+M4 screws are used to attach the mount to mid-sized displays that weigh less than 50 lbs (23kg).
 Manufacturers provide MIS-E VESA mounts with an adapter kit in order to convert an MIS-D mounting plate, allowing it to hold an MIS-E display as well.

-VESA, MIS-F, C compliant displays are spaced in 200mm increments (400 x 200mm and 600 x 400mm).
+These are the compliant displays that are spaced in 200mm increments (400 x 200mm and 600 x 400mm).
 Some displays may deviate from the standard, such as a 300 x 300mm hole pattern.
 M6 or M8 screws are used to attach the mount heavy displays, with screens greater than 31 inches in size.

 Final Takeaways

-The VESA Interface Standard is adopted by most tv manufacturers today.
-Whether a tv wall mount is fixed, swiveling, tiltable, or articulating, the VESA mounting size is always the same: horizontal x vertical distance in mm.
+The VESA Interface Standard is adopted by most TV manufacturers.
+Whether a TV wall mount is fixed, swiveling, tiltable, or articulating, the VESA mounting size is always the same: horizontal x vertical distance in millimeters.